NATO and Russia to meet, but grievances remain

 However, the simulated attack passes of Russian warplanes near a U.S. guided missile destroyer in the Baltic Sea last week, followed by the interception of an U.S. air force plane by a Russian fighter two days later, have again strained the mood.

-Stoltenberg called the Russian manoeuvres "unprofessional and unsafe behaviour" on Tuesday, saying they highlighted the need for dialogue.
+Stoltenberg called the Russian maneuvers "unprofessional and unsafe behavior" on Tuesday, saying they highlighted the need for dialogue.
 NATO allies worry that Russian pilots are ignoring safety precautions agreed during the Cold War.

 Grushko said it was the alliance, not Moscow, that was increasing the risks of conflict in Europe.

-He cited NATO's biggest modernisation since the Cold War, possible plans for a bigger NATO presence in eastern Europe, and a U.S. missile defence shield as reasons to be worried.
+He cited NATO's biggest modernization since the Cold War, possible plans for a bigger NATO presence in eastern Europe, and a U.S. missile defense shield as reasons to be worried.

 "Today we are facing a NATO military build-up which is completely unjustified," Grushko told reporters.